goooseman/storybook-addon-i18n/README.md

 ## Complex usage

 If you are using Material-UI, you need to test `jss-rtl` in your storybook too.
 The problem is that you need to wrap your storybook to `ThemeProvider`, which should recieve a `theme` with correct direction.
-So how can we pass the direction from this libary to `ThemeProvider`.

-You can check an integration example in my [React boilerplate project](https://github.com/trucknet-io/trucknet-boilerplate-typescript-react)
+You can check an integration example in my [React boilerplate project](https://github.com/trucknet-io/trucknet-boilerplate-typescript-react).

 To achive this task a common Provider should be created, which is used and in the Storybook and in the main application bundle.
 Here is an example: